 - 1. Enhance Research Institutions Position UAF and other Interior Alaska institutions as global leaders in research and innovation.
 (Objective 1) - a.
 Achieve Tier 1 Research University status for UAF. - b.
-Establish Fairbanks International Airport as an unmanned aircraft system hub. 🔦 🔰 - c.
+Establish Fairbanks International Airport as an unmanned aircraft system hub. - c.
 Leverage the collaboration between CCHRC and NREL to further grow renewable energy research and energy conservation facilities and programs; use as a model for other partnerships. - d.
 Identify sector needs and create workforce pipelines to fill needed "middle ground" research roles, including the vocational and trade skills needed to support research projects. - e.
 Better retain UAF students in the community after graduation. - 2.
 Expand Research and Development Celebrate, promote, and expand research efforts that support economic development, resiliency, and quality of life in Alaska communities.
 (Objectives 1, 2) - a.
-Research and promotion of agricultural and mariculture technologies and harvesting potential. - b.
-Research aimed at climate change documentation, adaptation, and carbon capture and storage. \P - c.
-Research and advocate for energy solutions including renewable energy technologies, microgrids, nuclear, energy efficiency. \checkmark - d.
-Military-relevant research, including cold weather testing, unmanned aircraft systems, satellite remote sensing, aerospace, natural hazards, and Arctic-relevant topics like infrastructure, emergency response, transportation. - e.
-Biomedical and public health research efforts such as the One Health concept. 🔦 - f.
-Geologic and mineral research, including improved reclamation strategies. \P - g.
-Research that identifies solutions to meet Alaska's unique housing needs including design techniques, water-sewer improvements, and increasing utilization of local materials. - h.
-Fisheries and oceans research that supports coastal communities and ocean-based economic activities. - i.
-Develop an Arctic Emergency Services Center of Excellence. 🔦 - j.
+Develop an Arctic Emergency Services Center of Excellence. - b.
+Research and promote of agricultural and mariculture technologies and harvesting potential. ¶ - c.
+Conduct research aimed at climate change documentation, adaptation, and carbon capture and storage. - d.
+Research and advocate for energy solutions including renewable energy technologies, microgrids, nuclear power, and energy efficiency. - e.
+Conduct military-relevant research, including cold weather testing, unmanned aircraft systems, satellite remote sensing, aerospace, natural hazards, and Arctic-relevant topics like infrastructure, emergency response, transportation. - f.
+Conduct biomedical and public health research efforts such as the One Health concept. - g.
+Conduct geologic and mineral research, including improved reclamation strategies. ¶ - h.
+Conduct research that identifies solutions to meet Alaska's unique housing needs including design techniques, water-sewer improvements, and increasing utilization of local materials. - i.
+Conduct fisheries and oceans research that supports coastal communities and ocean-based economic activities. - j.
 Expand research collaboration with FNSB businesses to fill unique niches.

 - 3. Engage Entrepreneurs Assist innovators in building on their discoveries and pivoting into private sector and business opportunities.
 (Objective 2) - a.
 Promote and expand the Center ICE's new Innovation Accelerator program and Students2Startups internship program and other internship programs with local businesses. - b.
 Create a dedicated community space for early-stage innovators to collaborate and share resources. - c.
-Establish network of entrepreneurial mentors who can connect with new entrepreneurs. - d.
+Establish a network of entrepreneurial mentors who can connect with new entrepreneurs. - d.
 Expand networking and engagement between entrepreneurs, Center ICE, and other relevant programs. - 4.
 Build Community Partnerships Engage communities and Tribes as critical partners in research efforts.
 (Objectives 1, 2) - a.
 Collaborate with Tribes to elevate the role of traditional ecological knowledge (TEK) in research efforts. - b.
 Support greater community participation and diverse local hire in research efforts and ensure community-based research is communicated back to communities in stakeholders in accessible and usable formats, including the potential creation of a database of UAF research projects and outcomes. - c.
 Involve communities and businesses in the design phases when crafting research proposals. - d.
 Create a research communications strategy for better reporting and updating the community on research achievements, priorities, and projects, and to solicit industry research needs. - e.
 Actively address the lack of diversity in the research field and identify strategies for improvement.